vuestorefront/storefront-ui/apps/docs/components/components/progresslinear.md

 </Showcase>

-## With label
+### With label

-ProgressLinear should be displayed with an accessible text label.
-You achieve this for example: by using `ariaLabel` prop or by nesting ProgressLinear withing `<label>` tag with text content.
+`SfProgressLinear` should be displayed with an accessible text label.
+You achieve this for example: by using `ariaLabel` prop or by nesting the component inside a `<label>` with text content.

 <Showcase showcase-name="ProgressLinear/ProgressLinearLabel">